This post was updated in April 2025

 Living quarters

-The living quarters of Casa Batlló are not furnished and a lot of rooms (kitchen, servants’ quarters and bathroom) are missing so it lacks that sense of a real lived-in apartment.
+The living quarters of Casa Batlló are not furnished, and a lot of rooms (kitchen, servants’ quarters and bathroom) are missing, so it lacks that sense of a real lived-in apartment.
 Despite this, some people do prefer the interior.
 Sculpted wooden doors, colourful stained glass windows and rounded plaster ceilings transport guests to a fairy wonderland.
-The family terrace is open to visitors affording a view of the back part of the house, a feature which is not available in Casa Milà.
+The family terrace is open to visitors, affording a view of the back part of the house, a feature which is not available in Casa Milà.

 The Attic

-The white plastered, ribbed walls of the attic in Casa Batlló make you feel the nickname House of Bones is very fitting for this dwelling.
-In parts, it can be narrow and if crowded a bit claustrophobic, but this impressive passageway must be walked to arrive at the roof terrace.
+The white plastered, ribbed walls of the attic in Casa Batlló make you feel that the nickname “House of Bones” is very fitting for this dwelling.
+In parts, it can be narrow and if crowded, a bit claustrophobic, but this impressive passageway must be walked to arrive at the roof terrace.
 Look out for a mesmerising art installation by Refik Anadol.
 Enchanting as the piece is, I feel it takes away from the original characteristics of the house.

 OUR TIP: One exhibit not to be missed in Casa Milà’s rafters is the hanging chain model of Colonia Güell.
 It explains Gaudí’s genius by looking in the mirror below.